-MU30: We’d love to hear more in-depth about how and when Personal Capital began.
-Tell us more about the origins, beginnings, and the inspiration for Personal Capital.
+MU30: We’d love to hear more in-depth about how and when Empower began.
+Tell us more about the origins, beginnings, and the inspiration for Empower.

 To do this, first, we created award-winning technology that gives investors a 360-degree view of their financial information along with small details about their accounts that were previously hard to find.
 In other words, we wanted to show people what the rest of the industry didn’t want them to see.

 Next, we hired financial planning and investing experts who will act in the best interest of the investor.
 We combine technology with advice from registered advisors who listen to our clients and guide them in every step of the way.
 This way, our clients get personalized retirement and investing plans, and portfolios that evolve with their lives.

 The result has been a new type of personalized financial company that combines the accuracy of data and insights with the credibility and judgment of fiduciary advisors, all built on the foundation of transparency.

 MU30: Is Empower at the end of the day for everybody?
 Who is it best for and why?